-A major focus at PACSI is preventing violence and war, and constructive approaches to conflict.
+Through the years, a major focus of PACSI has been preventing violence and war and providing constructive approaches to conflict.
 Learning about this topic is often best done through non-verbal communication and hands-on training.
-We realize that promoting conflict resolution and violence prevention skills requires the involvement of very diverse groups, we have collaborated with off-campus youth agencies in an intentional effort to work with young people.
+With the recognition that promoting conflict resolution and violence prevention skills requires the involvement of very diverse groups, we have collaborated with off-campus youth agencies in an intentional effort to work with young people.

-- Days Without Violence - In 1997, 1998 and 1999, youth leaders from greater Lowell brought youth groups to UMass Lowell for participatory exercises, dances, etc. In other years, we organized hands-on events that were open to all members of the UMass Lowell community, regarding conflict resolution, social justice and dialogue across religious/ideological lines.
+- Days Without Violence - In 1997, 1998 and 1999, youth leaders from Greater Lowell brought youth groups to UMass Lowell for participatory exercises and dances.
+In other years, we organized hands-on events that were open to all members of the UMass Lowell community, regarding conflict resolution, social justice, and dialogue across religious/ideological lines.

 - Alternatives to Violence Project Workshops - Held in 1992, 1993 and 1997.